Technodinamika: Production and perspective developments

-Company's products are installed in virtually all Russian–made aircraft such as Tu-204/214, Il-114, An-148, Tu-154, Il-96, Yak-42 and transport aircraft as Il-76, An-124, Be-200, Tu-204S and helicopters Mi-8/17, Ka-32, Mi-26, Ka-226, Ansat, Mi-38, Ka-62.
-The Holding's systems and assemblies play an important role for military aviation.
-Many enterprises of the Holding are being the developers of the unique products that have no analogues both in Russia and in the world.
+The company's products are installed in virtually all Russian–made aircraft, such as the Tu-204/214, Il-114, An-148, Tu-154, Il-96, Yak-42; transport aircraft such as the Il-76, An-124, Be-200, Tu-204 and helicopters such as the Mi-8/17, Ka-32, Mi-26, Ka-226, Ansat, Mi-38, Ka-62.
+The Holding's systems and assemblies play an important role in military aviation.
+Many enterprises within the Holding are developers of unique products that have no analogues both in Russia and in the world.

 For instance, Respirator Research and Development Enterprise is the developer of the Russia's first fully digitally controlled oxygen system for passenger planes.

 On the exhibition "MAKS 2015" Technodinamika shows electric wheel for aircraft.
 Wheel saves fuel, time for taxiing and reduces noise at the airport.
 Electric wheel is used to move the aircraft on the ground.
 Through the use of an electric wheel, there is no need to include in the taxiing jet engines, which means you can save about 200 liters of fuel, reduce noise and emissions into the atmosphere.